 The Judgment is detailed and complex but, in summary of the key points:

 - The definition of ‘normal day-to-day activities’ includes activities relevant to participation in working life.
-The Police’s belief that C’s hearing would, currently or in the future, render her unable to perform the duties of a front-line police officer was therefore a perception that her poor hearing would have an effect on her ability to carry out normal day-to-day activities.
+The Police’s belief that C’s hearing would, currently or in the future, render her unable to perform the duties of a front-line police officer was therefore a perception that her poor hearing would affect her ability to carry out normal day-to-day activities.

 - Whilst the Police statement was to the effect that C was not currently considered disabled, the Police believed there was a risk C may at some time in the future become unable to perform her duties due to her hearing.
 As this amounted to a perception that her ability to carry out normal day-to-day activities may be substantially impaired in the future, this was a perceived future disability.